 Here are some photos of flat braids of more than 7 loops, and very similar color patterns to the ones taught above:

-4 green loops, 5 bicolor green + pink loops (I used a few different shades of pink, but that isn’t necessary)
+4 green loops, 5 bicolor green + pink loops (I used three different shades of pink, but that isn’t necessary)